la-cc/working-with-vcluster/README.md

 Furthermore the necessary values like `fsGroup: 12345` and `securityContext.runAsGroup: 12345` are not declared in the values.yaml of the chart.
 You can find these out if you take a closer look at the templates.

-The further goal was also to enable access to the cluster via an ingress that is terminated via SSL passthrough.

 # vcluster k3s